Incorporating Coupling Knowledge into Echo State Networks for Learning Spatiotemporally Chaotic Dynamics: Experiments

 Next, we investigated the impact of systematic nonlinearity by varying the forcing term $F$ and the nonlinearity parameter $\alpha$ in the Lorenz-96 system, tuning and evaluating all models accordingly.
 Specifically, we vary the forcing term $F$ from 8 to 44 in increments of 4 and the nonlinearity parameter $\alpha$ from 1 to 10 in increments of 1.
 As both $F$ and $\alpha$ increase, the system's maximum Lyapunov exponent (MLE) rises consistently, reaching approximately 9.05 and 14, respectively.
-Fig.~\ref{fig:Lorenz_96_with_varied_experimental_settings} (b) presents the evaluation results when the value of $F$ is varied.
+Fig.~\ref{fig:Lorenz_96_with_varied_experimental_settings} (c) presents the evaluation results when the value of $F$ is varied.
 The results indicate that the PGC-ESN consistently achieves effective attractor reconstruction across the entire range of $F$.
 In contrast, the other models begin to deteriorate beyond $F = 24$.
-Fig.~\ref{fig:Lorenz_96_with_varied_experimental_settings} (c) presents the evaluation results for variation in $\alpha$, also demonstrating that the PGC-ESN consistently outperforms the other models across the entire range of $\alpha$.
+Fig.~\ref{fig:Lorenz_96_with_varied_experimental_settings} (d) presents the evaluation results for variation in $\alpha$, also demonstrating that the PGC-ESN consistently outperforms the other models across the entire range of $\alpha$.
 Notably, in both cases, the Paral-ESN exhibits a somewhat more moderate deterioration compared to the Std-ESN and RandC-ESN, which do not incorporate prior coupling knowledge.

-In conclusion, these results further highlight the advantages of incorporating coupling knowledge into ESN models, enhancing their robustness to noise and enabling superior learning performance as the system's nonlinearity increases.
+In conclusion, these results further highlight the advantages of incorporating coupling knowledge of the target system into ESN models—such as in our PGC-ESN and Paral-ESN—enhancing their robustness to varying training noise level, training data size, and sequence temporal resolution, while also enabling superior learning performance as the system's nonlinearity increases.